dparksports/aruco-arkit-opencv/README.md

 - Not the Demo room where they have 50Hz light.
 - For some reasons, this causes flickering issue on this app.

-Under low texture condition, the ARKit may pick up no count or low count of features.
+Under low texture condition, the ARKit may not pick up any features, or pick up a low count of features.

 Under 50Hz light source, it has the flickering cube issue.